-To apply please submit the following by email to prodigy@eoas.ubc.ca: 1) a cover letter, outlining special areas of research interest, relevant teaching and research experience and fit with one of the two specific projects described below; 2) a current CV; 3) the names of at least two references; and 4) sample research publications.
-Review of applications will begin immediately, and the position will remain open until filled, with a preferred start date of Sept.
-1, 2023 or earlier.
+To apply please submit the following by email to prodigy@eoas.ubc.ca AND jkymak@uvic.ca: 1) a cover letter, outlining special areas of research interest, relevant teaching and research experience, and fit with the position described above; 2) a current CV; 3) the names of at least two references; and 4) sample research publications.
+Review of applications will begin immediately and the position will remain open until October 15, 2023.
 Please direct questions to Drs.
-Jody Kylmak and Stephanie Waterman (jklymak@uvic.ca, swaterman@eoas.ubc.ca).
+Jody Klymak and Stephanie Waterman (jklymak@uvic.ca, swaterman@eoas.ubc.ca).